Calindra/cartesi-proposals/proposal-01-PRNG-1tx.md

 <!--[Details about how you're using Cartesi specifically, and why it makes sense.
 This is the most important part of the proposal.
 If you are not precise, or your intention is not feasible, the proposal will be rejected.]-->

 This project aims to add tooling to build DApps on Cartesi, and this is why it makes sense to have community's support.
-The following sections describe how each of the algorithms will interact with the Cartesi environment.
+The following sections describe how this algorithm will interact with the Cartesi environment.

+### Convenience PRNG

 ![](https://github.com/Calindra/cartesi-proposals/blob/main/images/cartesi_proposal_prng_3-1tx.png)
-### Convenience PRNG

 Bob starts a new random number process by calling the REST Convenience API.
 Bob’s payload includes a signed receipt that can be executed by the Convenience Service if Bob fails to reveal his secret.
 The Convenience API responds with a signed commit and receipt.